sharan1918/RESUME-SHORTLISTER/README.md

 # RESUME-SHORTLISTER
 It ranks the resumes of the applicants based on the match of job description and their resume.
+Used by recruiters.

-INPUTS:
+# INPUTS:

-# job_description = """
+JOB DESCRIPTION
-    Job Description: We are seeking a motivated and tech-savvy intern to join our team as an Artificial Intelligence (AI) Agent Solutions Developer.
-This role will provide hands-on experience in developing AI-based solutions, contributing to real-world projects, and collaborating with a team of experienced professionals.
+    """Job Description: We are seeking a motivated and tech-savvy intern to join our team as an Artificial Intelligence (AI) Agent Solutions Developer.
+This role will provide hands-on experience in developing AI-        based solutions, contributing to real-world projects, and collaborating with a team of experienced professionals.
 The ideal candidate is passionate about AI, eager to learn, and excited to apply their skills        in a practical setting.

     Preferred candidate profile:
     - Education: Currently pursuing a masters degree in Computer Science, Data Science, AI, Machine Learning, or a related field.